Best Weapons to Use in XDefiant Beta | Attack of the Fanboy

 The Best LMG in XDefiant

 The RPK-78 can be considered the best overall LMG in XDefiant.
-The weapon earns the spot thanks to its ability to provide a great balance between handling and damage, while also carrying a big magazine.
+The weapon earns the spot thanks to its ability to provide a great balance between handling and damage, while also carrying a big magazine and having a good overall range.

 Related: How to Fix XDefiant Beta Twitch Drops Not Working

-Note: - This article was updated on April 17th, 2023